deva666/Peko/README.md

 }
 ```

 You can also show your own implementation of Permission Rationale to the user.
 Just implement the interface `PermissionRationale`.
-If `true` is returned from suspend function `shouldRequestAfterRationaleShown`, Permission Request will be repeated, otherwise the permission request completes and returns the current permission result.
+If `true` is returned from suspend function `shouldRequestAfterRationaleShownAsync`, Permission Request will be repeated, otherwise the permission request completes and returns the current permission result.

 ## License